vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a new entry
-2. GreenTea add the new entry
+2. Green Tea add the new entry

     Use case ends.